-Sam is a monitoring and evaluation specialist in the Health team and leads the Monitoring, Evaluation, and Health Information Systems Hub.
+Sam is a senior consultant and monitoring and evaluation specialist in the Health team and leads the Monitoring, Evaluation, and Health Information Systems Hub.
 He has broad social policy experience with a focus on clinical and global health.
 He is skilled in a variety of quantitative and qualitative methods from clinical trials to theory-driven evaluations.
 Over a very international career, Sam has worked with various organisations including the World Bank, the World Health Organisation, DFID, IDRC, the Gates Foundation, national NGOs, the University of Oxford, and Imperial College, London.

 Sam has worked throughout the policy cycle undertaking situational and organisational analyses; project implementation and implementation research; technical assistance and capacity building; and adaptive management of multi-partner programmes and aid modalities (including process, institutional, strategic, and summative evaluations).